jasonatepaint/cognito-identity-broker-web/client-app/README.md

 ></iframe>
 ```

-Once the `cognito-sso-client` lib is initialized, the application will attempt to authenticate with the broker causing
+Once the client library is initialized, the application will attempt to authenticate with the broker causing
-a hard redirect to the broker.

-#### Client App examples
-* `Authenticate` -- Will attempt to authenticate a user and will redirect (if option is selected) to the SSO broker to initiate the code flow process
+a hard redirect to the broker to start the authentication process.
-* `Logout`- Will log the user out of the client app and the SSO broker and will redirect (if option is selected) to the SSO broker to re-authenticate.
-* `Refresh Token` - Will attempt to refresh the user's `idToken` and `accessToken` if the refresh token is valid.